atolab/cdds/docs/GettingStartedGuide/helloworld.rst

     :linenos:
     :language: c

-We will be using the dds API and the HelloWorldData_Msg data type to send and receive.
-For that, we need to include the appropriate header files
+We will be using the DDS API and the HelloWorldData_Msg type to sent and receive data.
+For that, we need to include the appropriate header files.
 ::

     #include "dds.h"